 Privacy Considerations and Human Rights – In addition to invasion of privacy issues when, for example, drones conduct surveillance of unsuspecting individuals, this discussion would have to address autonomous weaponry and “killer robots,” as they were called in multilateral talks at the United Nations back in 2014, and how they can rob us of our rights and even our lives.

 Human-AI Relations – As more robots assume the role of caretaker—to children, the elderly, and the disabled—what are the implications when humans develop emotional attachments to robots?
 Zeng says that the more we interact with robots, the more likely we will form some kind of attachment.

 Robot Rights – “Humans have human rights.
 Animals have animal rights.
 Should robots have robot rights?
 Should they be treated as conscious beings?
 Does the First Amendment protect robots’ speech?
 Do we need laws to protect robots from being abused?” writes Zeng.
 The emerging field of roboethics seeks to address these and other questions.

 Alexa and friends, can we trust you?
-The outrageous tales

 The stories are mind-boggling and hilarious.

 “In January 2017, a 6-year-old Dallas girl sharing her love of dollhouses and cookies with the family’s new Amazon Echo Dot prompted Alexa to order—much to her parents’ surprise—a $160 KidKraft Sparkle Mansion and four pounds of sugar cookies.
 After reporting the story, the anchor of a San Diego TV morning show remarked, ‘I love the little girl saying “Alexa ordered me a dollhouse.”’
 Several Echo owners watching the broadcast reported that, after hearing the anchor’s comment, their own devices also tried to order pricey dollhouses,” said researchers at Korea University and the National Institute of Standards and Technology.